Fifty-one years ago, Huntington, West Virginia, was home to what has been called the worst disaster in United States sports history.

 Many of the bodies were buried at the Marshall Memorial within the Spring Hill Cemetery.
 The street between the cemetery and Joan C. Edwards Stadium was renamed Marshall Memorial Boulevard.

 In 1972, the university dedicated a memorial fountain to the entrance of the Memorial Student Center on campus.
 Each year, there is an annual fountain ceremony during which people gather to honor the plane crash victims.
+Another way the fountain honors the memory of those who lost their lives in the crash is when the school administrators turn it off each year, as a way to remind everyone that things come and go.

-Rebuilding the Football Program
+Rebuilding the Marshall Football Program

 Rather than disband the already-struggling football program after the crash, the university decided to try to rebuild the program.